 When looking for a laminate you get what you pay for.
 Low-quality laminates can look fake, wear and cheap easily, and end up costing you more in the long run.
 Make sure you do your research and weigh up the pros and cons of each laminate before deciding on a product.

 Vinyl flooring is great for use in places like kitchens and bathrooms and can be significantly cheaper than solid wood.
-Vinyl is incredibly popular and comes in a wide range of textures and patterns including wood finishes, stone, and marble.
+It is incredibly popular and comes in a wide range of textures and patterns including wood finishes, stone, and marble.
 Vinyl requires professional installation to ensure your floor is sealed and durable.

 Even with the higher price point, you get a lot for your money.
 Durability, elegance, warmth, easy maintenance, and additional house value make this choice more of an investment than a cost.